hwstar/esp12-appliance_mod/README.md

 ** Disclaimer **

 Build and use at your own risk.
 This board design uses lethal mains voltages.
-I will not be responsible for any damages, errors or omissions, loss of life, or property damage.
+I will not be responsible for any damages including but not limited to: errors or omissions, loss of life, or property damage.
 You have been warned.